openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Step 3.
 Add the Rubric
 ******************************

-In this step, you add your rubric and provide your learners with feedback options.
+In this step, you add your rubric to provide guidance for assessing responses within the assignment.
 You add one rubric for each problem, regardless of the number of prompts in the problem.

 For each step below, replace any default text with your own text.

 .. note:: All open response assessments include a feedback field below the rubric so that learners can provide written feedback on a peer's overall response.
 You can also allow or require learners to provide feedback for individual criteria.
-See step 2.4 below for instructions.
+See step 6 below for instructions.
 For more information, see :ref:`Feedback Options`.

 To add the rubric, follow these steps.